SH20RAJ/diaryvio-start/README.md

 1. **"Your voice is your journal"** - Speaking is more natural than typing, allowing for more authentic expression
 2. **"Your memories should be searchable"** - Past experiences should be easily accessible through natural language
 3. **"Your AI companion knows and supports you"** - A personalized AI friend who adapts to your personality and needs

+## 🚀 Key Features

+### Free Features
+- **Voice-to-Text**: Speak naturally and watch your thoughts transform into beautifully formatted entries.
+- **Text Journaling**: Write your thoughts directly with our beautiful editor.
+Perfect for detailed reflections.
+- **Smart Search**: Find any memory instantly with AI-powered search that understands context.
+- **AI Companion**: Get insights and reflections from an AI that truly understands your journey.

+### Premium Features
+- **Photo Memories**: Upload and organize your photos with AI-powered captions and tags.
+- **Video Journals**: Record video entries and store them securely with automatic transcription.

 ## ✨ Feature Roadmap